nus-cs2103-AY2021S2/tp/docs/team/benedictkhoomw.md

 ## Project: SunRez

-**SunRez** is a desktop app designed for college residential staff to efficiently manage student housing services.
-It features a Graphical User Interface (GUI) but is optimized for use via a Command Line Interface (CLI).
+**SunRez** is a resident management system for use in hostels and residential colleges (RCs).
+The user interacts with it using a CLI, and it has a GUI created with JavaFX.
+It is written in Java, and has about 19 kLoC.
 Given below are my contributions to the project.

 * **New Feature**: Added command history feature and tests ([\#63](https://github.com/AY2021S2-CS2103-T14-1/tp/pull/63),